yani-iben/yani-iben/README.md

 ## Hi, I'm Yani!

-I'm a senior at the University of Virginia's McIntire School of Commerce Studying Information Technology, Marketing, and Business Analytics.
+I'm a Masters in Data Science student at the University of Virginia.
+Prior to the MSDS program, I graduated from University of Virginia's McIntire School of Commerce where I studied Information Technology, Marketing, and Business Analytics.

 My expertise lies in: